deniselashlley/TheLightTreeYoga/src/pages/introduction/index.md

 ---
 templateKey: introduction
 title: let's go on a journey to re-member our inter-connectedness
-quote: I invite you to join me for embodied explorations, journeys and events to reawaken and restore our sense of Aliveness!
+quote: ""
 image: /img/tlt-intro-21.jpg
 highlightedText: ""
 ---

-**<br/>**
+<h3>we are being called back to the old ways to help us navigate our modern lives, collectively, in more harmony, and with less harm to ourselves, each other and our home.</h3>

-### we are being called back to the old ways to help us navigate our modern lives, collectively, in more harmony, and with less harm to ourselves, each other and our home.
+<p>Let's create space for not knowing or needing to know.</p>

-*Let's create space for not knowing or needing to know.*
+<p>To dance to the music of our curiosity.</p>

-*To dance to the music of our curiosity.*
+<p>Explore the order and disordering of aliveness.</p>

-*Explore the order and disordering of aliveness.*
+<p>Notice the blips and textures and movements.</p>

-*Notice the blips and textures and movements.*
+<p>A place to expand into the otherness of our humanness.</p>

-*A place to expand into the otherness of our humanness.*
+<p>Unwind into the freedom of discomfort or the discomfort of freedom.</p>

-*Unwind into the freedom of discomfort or the discomfort of freedom.*
+<p>Backstroke in the joy of beautiful imperfections</p>

-*Backstroke in the joy of beautiful imperfections*
+<p>A space to explore the whole being we are</p>

-*A space to explore the whole being we are*
+<p>A space for being as it is.</p>

-*A space for being as it is.*
+<p style="align-center">I invite you to join me for embodied explorations, journeys and events to

-**<br/>**
+  reawaken and restore our sense of Aliveness!</p>